19 Oct 2019 — 14 Mar 2020

 The Engine Room, The Exchange

-Our Arts Council Collection National Partners Programme fully launches in February 2020, but to set the scene, this autumn we present a selection of moving image works that reflect the exceptional quality of the work held in the national collection and the Arts Council Collection’s desire to ensure the collection better reflects the diversity of artists practicing in the UK today.
+Our Arts Council Collection National Partners Programme fully launches in February, but to set the scene, we are presenting a selection of moving image works that reflect the exceptional quality of the work held in the national collection and the Arts Council Collection’s desire to ensure the collection better reflects the diversity of artists practicing in the UK today.

 We have created a comfortable seating area to watch the films, and you are welcome to take in coffee and cake from the café.